hantswilliams/ICD-Costs-and-Conditions/README.md

 <h1> <strong> ICD Costs and Conditions </strong> </h1>

+## Description

+This repo contains a value set for associating financial cost ($ USD) with ICD-10 diagnostic/condition codes.

-To view the final mapping document (ICD10 individual costs to Episode Cost of Care), proceed to 'OUTPUT' folder, there is a .csv and a .pkl (python) file that can be used quickly
+To view the final mapping document (ICD10 individual costs to Episode Cost of Care), proceed to `OUTPUT` folder, there is a .csv and a .pkl (python) file that can be used quickly

 <h3> <strong> How was this created? </strong> </h3>